 Conflict of Interest statement

-The authors declare no conflict of interest regarding the publication of this work.
+The authors have declared that no conflict of interest exists.

-keypoint
+Keypoint

-Increased LOX-1+ neutrophil proportion identifies patients at thrombosis risk after SARS-CoV-2 infection.
-Its use as a point of care testing may help in distinguishing patients at risk of thrombosis complication.
+An increased proportion of LOX-1+ neutrophils identifies patients at risk for thrombosis after SARS-CoV-2 infection.
+Its use for point-of-care testing may help identify patients at risk of thrombosis complications.

-Keywords: COVID-19, Acute respiratory distress syndrome, Neutrophils, CD123, LOX-1, PD-L1, Thrombosis
+Keywords: COVID-19, acute respiratory distress syndrome, neutrophils, CD123, LOX-1, PD-L1, thrombosis

 Abstract (250w)

-Background: Lymphopenia and neutrophil/lymphocyte ratio may have prognostic value in coronavirus disease 2019 (COVID-19) severity.
+Background: Lymphopenia and the neutrophil/lymphocyte ratio may have prognostic value in COVID-19 severity.

-Objective: We investigated the representation of neutrophil subsets in COVID-19 patients based on patient’s clinical characteristics.
+Objective: We investigated the representation of neutrophil subsets in COVID-19 patients on the basis of patients’ clinical characteristics.

-Methods: We used a multi-parametric neutrophil profiling strategy based on neutrophil markers to distinguish COVID-19 phenotypes in critical and severe patients in blood and bronchoalveolar lavage (BAL) on 146 patients during two waves of pandemic in France.
+Methods: We used a multiparametric profiling strategy based on neutrophil markers to distinguish COVID-19 phenotypes in blood and bronchoalveolar lavage (BAL) in 146 critical or severe COVID-19 patients during two waves of the pandemic in France.

-Results: The discovery study (38 patients) showed that 80% of ICU patients develop strong myelemia with CD10-CD64+ immature neutrophils (ImN).
-Cellular profiling revealed three distinct neutrophil subsets expressing either the lectin‐like oxidized low‐density lipoprotein receptor‐1 (LOX‐1), the Interleukin-3 receptor alpha (CD123), or Programmed death-Ligand 1 (PD-L1) over-represented in ICU patients compared to non-ICU patients.
-The proportion of LOX-1 or CD123-expressing ImN positively correlated with the clinical severity, the cytokine storm (IL-1, IL-6, IL-8, TNF), the ARDS and the thrombosis.
-BAL of patients with ARDS were highly enriched in LOX+-1- ImN subsets and in antimicrobial neutrophil’s factors.
-A validation study (118 patients) confirmed and strengthened the association of the proportion of ImN subsets with disease severity, invasive ventilation and death.
-Only high proportions of LOX-1+-ImN remained strongly associated with high-risk of severe thrombosis independently of the plasma antimicrobial neutrophil’s factors proposing an independent association between ImN markers and functions.
+Results: The Discovery study (38 patients) showed that 80% of ICU patients develop strong myelemia with CD10−CD64+ immature neutrophils (ImNs).
+Cellular profiling revealed three distinct neutrophil subsets expressing either the lectin‐like oxidized low‐density lipoprotein receptor‐1 (LOX‐1), the interleukin-3 receptor alpha (CD123), or programmed death-ligand 1 (PD-L1) overrepresented in ICU patients compared to non-ICU patients.
+The proportion of LOX-1- or CD123-expressing ImNs is positively correlated with clinical severity, cytokine storm (IL-1, IL-6, IL-8, TNFα), acute respiratory distress syndrome (ARDS), and thrombosis.
+BALs of patients with ARDS were highly enriched in LOX-1-expressing ImN subsets and in antimicrobial neutrophil factors.
+A validation study (118 patients) confirmed and strengthened the association of the proportion of ImN subsets with disease severity, invasive ventilation, and death.
+Only high proportions of LOX-1-expressing ImNs remained strongly associated with a high risk of severe thrombosis independently of the plasma antimicrobial neutrophil factors, suggesting an independent association of ImN markers with functions.

-Conclusion: These data show that LOX-1-expressing ImN may help identify COVID-19 patients at high risk of severity and thrombosis complications and might help to propose an intensified anticoagulant therapy in hospitalized SARS-CoV-2 infected patients.
+Conclusion: These data show that LOX-1-expressing ImNs may help identify COVID-19 patients at high risk of severity and thrombosis complications and might help to propose an intensified anticoagulant therapy in hospitalized SARS-CoV-2-infected patients.

 Funding

-The study was supported by Fondation de France, « Tous unis contre le virus » framework Alliance (Fondation de France, AP-HP, Institut Pasteur) in collaboration with Agence Nationale de la Recherche (ANR Flash COVID19 program : ICovid and ANR COV7 program : Neutrosets), by the Programme Hospitalier de Recherche Clinique PHRC-20-0375 COVID-19, and by the SARS-CoV-2 Program of the Faculty of Medicine from Sorbonne University (I-COVID programs).
+The study was supported by the Fondation de France, « Tous unis contre le virus » framework Alliance (Fondation de France, AP-HP, Institut Pasteur) in collaboration with the Agence nationale de la Recherche (ANR Flash COVID19 program ICOVID and ANR COV7 program Neutrosets), by the Programme Hospitalier de Recherche Clinique PHRC-20-0375 COVID-19, and by the SARS-CoV-2 Program of the Faculty of Medicine at Sorbonne University (I-COVID programs).
 The program was supported by AG2R LM-Région Ile de France.
-LA and PR are recipient of post-doctoral fellowships from the European Union’s Horizon 2020 Research and Innovation Programme under grant agreement No. 681137.
+LA and PR are recipients of postdoctoral fellowships from the European Union’s Horizon 2020 research and innovation program funding, under grant agreement No. 681137.

 Introduction